 One other option is to bring your bikes across on the boat from Lord Brandon Cottage or Ross Castle.
 More on that in the next section.

 The Gap of Dunloe is famous for its Jarveys (horsemen).
-During the summer months, they spend their days bringing people through the Gap on Jaunting Carts.
-Pulled by sturdy ponies, the carts can take small groups up from Kate Kearney’s to the Head of the Gap or to Lord Brandon’s Cottage or vice versa.
+From spring to autumn they spend their days bringing people through the Gap on Jaunting Cars.
+Pulled by sturdy ponies, the cars can take small groups up from Kate Kearney’s to the Head of the Gap or to Lord Brandon’s Cottage or vice versa.

 You can find details of the hike on Kamoot.
 This would take approximately 8 hours and requires good overall fitness. but it’s well worth it.
 You’ll pass through some of the most remote and unspoilt landscape around.
 Enjoy a well deserved drink and a bite to eat in either of the pubs where you finish.